Blacky1999/Blacky1999/README.md

 - 👋 Hi, I’m @Blacky1999
 - 👀 I’m interested in Computer research and Youtube Analytics
 - 🌱 I’m currently learning HTML
 - 📫 How to reach me.
-Discord : Blacky#2962
+Just contact me here over GitHub

 <!---
 Blacky1999/Blacky1999 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.